 Chicken Pulao is a cheat version of chicken biryani.
-Unlike, biryani there is not much layering or the extra effort in making the pulao.
-It is a simple and straightforward rice recipe.
+Unlike biryani, there is not much layering or extra effort in making the pulao.

 - gluten-free